 Connecting to an existing SQL Database

-- Click Reporting on the Cerberus FTP Server menu to open the Report Manager page.
+- Open the Cerberus FTP Server menu and click on Reporting to access the Report Manager page.

 - Select the Database Configuration tab.